A prime mover in big-ticket real estate, BLP is eyeing expansion.

 The next step to getting a training contract for both vac schemers and direct entrants is an interview with two partners.
 This usually includes questions on applicants' technical knowledge, core knowledge of law, and motivation for wanting to work at BLP.
 “We hope to make our interviews quite informal, yet structured in a way to get the best out of our candidates, so there's often a lot of discussion around topical events or news stories that will affect our clients,” graduate recruitment and development manager Alan Demirkaya tells us.
 Think Brexit, external investment into the UK, property purchases etc.

 Between 70 and 80% of BLP's trainee intake comes in through its vacation schemes.
-BLP takes around 100 vac schemers a year, spread across five placements.
-There are week-long winter and spring schemes, plus three two-week schemes in the summer.
+BLP takes around 60 vac schemers a year, spread across three placements.
+There's a week-long winter scheme, plus two two-week schemes in the summer.

 Each placement features presentations from partners from the firm's core areas, a strategy talk by a member of the management board, and a few socials like a corporate social responsibility activity or ping pong tournaments.
 Still, it's not all fun and games: Demirkaya warns that “throughout their time here vac schemers are assessed for a training contract.
 We give them real tasks so we can get a real indication of how they'd perform trainee-level tasks, and ultimately how they'd fit in with our culture.”

 Alongside these tasks attendees complete a group task – for example, a client pitch involving an international topic – in which they produce a draft of written work and deliver a presentation in groups of four.